Dr. Jenny Turton

 - Foehn winds

-- Regional atmospheric modeling with the “Weather Research and Forecast” (WRF) model.
+- Regional atmospheric modelling with the “Weather Research and Forecast” (WRF) model.